JacobLiLN/Lakehouse-Project/README.md

 ![4](images/bpm.png "BPM")

-## Initial Project Design
+## Project Design
-Given the requirements mentioned earlier, below is the initial project design:

-Placeholder for the design.
+Given the requirements mentioned earlier, here's how I design the Lakehouse Platform: We digest the data from Kafka Stream and Database, loading them into the landing zone (therefore decoupling data ingestion from the Lakehouse); the basic layer of the Lakehouse is ADLS Gen2, there we can process the data, transform and aggregate the data based on reporting requirements.
+The Unity Catalog enables organizations to restrict the data access based on user groups, in addition, it can restrict the type of cluster users create or attach to their notebooks.

-As you can see the data ingestion process is decoupled from our Lakehouse Platform.
+With our initial design, the data ingestion process is decoupled from our Lakehouse Platform, a centralized Unity Catalog managing resource and data permissions.
 But it also brings another question: how do we design our Lakehouse Storage?
-We do not want to expose the managed data under the table directories as well as the unmanaged data to the users, and we want to only grant the access to the bronze/silver/gold layer data to a certain group of users.
+By default, the managed tables are stored under the same directory of Metastore.
+We do not want to expose the managed data under the table directories as well as the unmanaged data to the users, and we want to only grant access to the bronze/silver/gold layer data to a certain group of users.
 Therefore, a proper storage design is critical.

 ## Storage Design
 In this project, ADLS Gen2 is selected as the storage layer as it is highly available and fault-tolerant.
 More importantly, it is highly compatible with Spark and Delta Lake.
 In this project, three containers are created: